Bushfire Resistant Roller Shutters

 Rollashield recommends using Forceshield Commercial Roller Shutters for protection up to BAL 40.
 In 2010 the CSIRO successfully tested Double-Wall Extruded Aluminium Roller Shutters to BAL 40.

 - NOTE Certifiers may accept Rollashield BAL 40 roller shutters when used in conjunction with other devices for BAL FZ (Flame Zone) situations.
 The other devices may include BAL 40 windows or drenching systems.
+This clause is now obsolete.

 What are the Requirements?